Nikil-Chauhan/Data-analysis-using-pure-python/README.md

 # 📊 Data Analysis Using Pure Python

 This project analyzes **developer data from Delhi** using **pure Python** (without frameworks like Pandas).
-Doing this in pure Python gave me a deeper understanding of how Pandas actually works under the hood.

 ## 🔹 Project Workflow
 1. **Data Cleaning**